 By the age of 4 your little people have probably given up naps, and are at pre-school 2-5 days a week and are burning energy like Monster Trucks lit up with Christmas lights.

 Walking is not an option, because running is way too cool and chillaxing went out the window with naps.
 Don’t they ever get tired?
 I know I do.

 If your preschooler is anything like D Man this age is like a bottomless pit and from what I hear it doesn’t slow down until they move out of home!

-In our last article 5 Great snacks for toddlers we looked at snacks for toddlers, so today let’s have a look at the dervish that is the preschooler and how to keep their bellies happy and their bodies fuelled.
+In one of our previous articles 5 Great snacks for toddlers we looked at snacks for toddlers, so today let’s have a look at the dervish that is the preschooler and how to keep their bellies happy and their bodies fuelled.
 Obviously, all snacks are mix and match for any age….
 Even grown ups love to snack!

 I will say once more that fruit is always a great option, but let’s look at making it fun and delicious to tempt our guys on the go.
 You can skewer it and dip it in yoghurt or make layered trifles with muffins, yoghurt and frozen berries.